-approach using a single thigh-mounted depth sensor and IMU worn unilaterally to provide accurate and robust detection of bilateral gait events.We present a proof of concept for a unilateral sensor fusion approach that provides accurate and robust detection of bilateral gait events.
+In this paper, we present proof-of-concept for a novel approach using a single thigh-mounted depth sensor and IMU worn unilaterally to provide accurate and robust detection of bilateral gait events.
 We demonstrate that using depth sensor data to extract additional contextual information about the contralateral leg and the environment slightly improves bilateral gait segmentation.
 Our initial findings suggest that vision is a robust, non-redundant, and modular sensor modality that could improve the control of lower limb assistive devices.

 Methods

 A. Instrumentation and protocol

-This study was carried out on one subject (male, 27 years old, 183 cm, 73 kg) after obtaining written informed consent in accordance with a protocol approved by the Northwestern University Institutional Review Board.
-The subject was instrumented with 6-DOF (tri-axial accelerometer and gyroscope) IMUs placed bilaterally on the thigh and shank and sampled at 500 Hz (MPU-9250; Invensense, San Jose, CA, USA).
+This study was carried out on one subject (male, 27 years old, 183 cm, 73 kg) after obtaining written informed consent as approved by the Northwestern University Institutional Review Board.
+The subject was instrumented with 6-DOF IMUs (tri-axial accelerometer and gyroscope) placed bilaterally on the thigh and shank and sampled at 500 Hz (MPU-9250; Invensense, San Jose, CA, USA).
 The sensors were attached to the subject with elastic straps and cohesive bandage.
-A 3D time-of-flight camera (Pico Flexx; Pmd Tech, Siegen, Germany [14]) was secured to the right thigh with Velcro (adjacent to the IMU, internally rotated by ~10 degrees and tilted toward the ground by 30 degrees) (Figure 1).
+A 3D time-of-flight camera (Pico Flexx; Pmd Tech, Siegen, Germany [14]) was secured to the right thigh adjacent to the IMU with Velcro (Figure 1).
 The camera was positioned such that the left (contralateral) leg was visible during walking.
 The frame rate and resolution of the camera were set to 15 fps and 171x224 pixels, respectively.